NEUBIAS/training-resources/_modules/multichannel_images.md

  - "[Fiji/Biop LUT for more than 3 colors](https://imagej.net/plugins/biop-lookup-tables)"
 ---
 ## Color combinations for multi channel images

+### General recommendationas
-The choice of look-up tables to display a multi-channel image should fulfill following points:
+The choice of lookup tables to display a merged multi-channel image should fulfill:
- * Distinct color separation so to maximize the visual separation between channels.
+ * **Distinct color separation** so to maximize the visual separation between channels.
- * Avoidance of problematic color combinations that can't be distinguished with color vision deficiency (e.g. red/green)
+ * Avoidance of **problematic color combinations** that can't be distinguished with **color vision deficiency** (e.g. red/green)
  * If unsure test color combinations using a "color-blind mode".
 For example in ImageJ `Image > Color > Simulate Color Blindness`
- * It is strongly recommended to show the single channels next to the merged channel for better clarity
+ * If possible show the single channels next to the merged channel for better clarity

 ### Suggested color combinations
-* **Two channels**: Several combniatons are possible.
-For example Green/Magenta, Blue/Yellow, Red/Cyan, Blue/Red
+* **Two channels**:For example Green/Magenta, Blue/Yellow, Red/Cyan, Blue/Red
 * **Three channels**: For example Magenta/Green/Blue, Megenta/Yellow/Cyan, Red/Cyan/Yellow
 * **More than three channels**: Displaying the merged image with enough contrast is challenging.
-It depends on the structure that have been stained and how much they overlap.
+It depends on the structures that have been stained and how much they overlap.
 Different color combinations should be tried out.
-One possibiility is Magenta/Green/Yellow/Cyan.
-One can also use of a grayscale LUT for one of the reference channels.
+One possibiility is Magenta/Green/Yellow/Cyan, or a grayscale LUT for one or more of the reference (less important) channels.